jeremiah-c-leary/vhdl-style-guide/docs/editor_integration.rst

 2. Execute vsg with the --fix option
 3. Reload the buffer

-Now, when you are editing a file, you can hit <F9> and VSG will run on the current buffer without leaving VIM.
+When you are editing a file, you can hit <F9> and VSG will run on the current buffer without leaving VIM.